nadya-konadu/git-exercise/chapter2.md

 “Why don’t you join me on my adventure? ” Billy suggested.
 “We can find it together! ”

 Sarah agreed, and the two new friends journeyed on.
 As they walked, they talked and shared stories about their dreams.
-They laughed and sang, and before long, they spotted a narrow path leading out of the forest.